inukshuk/bibtex-ruby/README.md

 ### Queries

-Since version 1.3 BibTeX-Ruby implements a simple query language to search Bibliographies via the `Bibliography#query` (or `Bibliography#q`).
+Since version 1.3 BibTeX-Ruby implements a simple query language to search Bibliographies via the `Bibliography#query` (or `Bibliography#q`) methods.
 Additionally, you can access individual elements or groups of elements via their index using `Bibliography#[]`; this accessor also exposes some of the query functionality with the exception of yielding to a block.
 For instance:

     >> bib[-1]
     => Returns the last element of the Bibliography or nil